raficse15032/Todo-App/README.md

 Using Vue3-Composition-API, Typescript, Pinia, Firebase, Vuetify-3 and Vite.

-Try to use new feature of Vue3, Like Composition API, Composable, Reactive-Provide-Inject and Vuetify 3 features
+Try to use Typescript with new feature of Vue3, Like Composition API, Composable, Reactive-Provide-Inject and Vuetify 3 features

 ## Demo